gzlupko/nlp_projects/README.md

-# NLP Code for Dynamic Network Lab Research
+# NLP Code for Social Science Research

-This repository contains Natural Language Processing (NLP) and text mining techiques conducted in R for social science and organizational research.
+This repository contains Natural Language Processing (NLP) and text mining techiques conducted in R for social sciencce, organizational, and survey-based research.

 ## Table of Contents